 The LBTI operates at mid-infrared wavelengths: N-band (8-14 microns — NOMIC camera) and L/M-bands (3-5 microns — LMIRCAM camera).
 It is a versatile instrument with many modes of operation: high contrast direct imaging, coronagraphy, nulling interferometry, Fizeau interferometry, aperture masking interferometry, and spectroscopic capabilities.

 The Hunt for Observable Signatures of Terrestrial Systems (HOSTS) is a NASA-funded survey of mid-infrared emission from exozodiacal dust in the habitable zones of nearby main sequence stars, using the LBTI's N-band nulling mode.
 It's goal is to inform the design of a future space mission to directly detect and characterize exo-Earths.
 The HOSTS survey will be conducted by a competitively selected Science Team under the leadership of the LBTI Principal Investigator and the NASA Project Scientist.

-The LBTI Exoplanet Exozodi Common Hunt (LEECH, Principal Investigator: Andy Skemer, University of Arizona) is a high contrast direct imaging survey of exoplanets around nearby stars.
+The LBTI Exoplanet Exozodi Common Hunt (LEECH, Principal Investigator: Andy Skemer, Univ. of Arizona) is a high contrast direct imaging survey of exoplanets around nearby stars.
 It will be conducted primarily at L-band, thereby providing superior sensitivity to "adolescent" exoplanets; i.e. those around stars that are older than those typically targeted by existing imaging surveys (operating at shorter near-infarred wavelengths).
 The LEECH includes observations in parallel with HOSTS, thereby directly studying both the exozodi and exoplanet architectures around the same stars.